SPT Investors Have Opportunity to Lead Sprout Social, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 3, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprout Social, Inc. ("Sprout Social" or the "Company") (NASDAQ: SPT).
+LOS ANGELES, June 5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sprout Social, Inc. ("Sprout Social" or the "Company") (NASDAQ: SPT).

 Class Period: November 2, 2023 – May 2, 2024